kgeneral/TIL/Golang/Package.md

 # Package strategy

 ## export function
-- Use *uppercase character* for function name
 - callable function for other packages
+- Use first character as *uppercase* for function name to export.
 ```Go
 package data_parser